michal-h21/make4ht/README.md

 ## Image conversion and post-processing of the generated files

 `tex4ht` can convert parts of the document to images.
-This is useful for example for diagrams or complicated math.
+This is useful for diagrams or complicated math for example.

 The image conversion is configured in a
 [`.env` file](http://www.tug.org/applications/tex4ht/mn35.html#index35-73001).
-It has really strange syntax,  with
+It has a bit strange syntax,  with
 [operating system dependent](http://www.tug.org/applications/tex4ht/mn-unix.html#index27-69005) rules.
 `make4ht` provides simpler means for the image conversion in the build files.
 It is possible to change the image conversion parameters without a need to modify the `.env` file.